 A comprehensive set of trainings on the GRM will be conducted covering the PMU and PIUs at the State and District, as well as at the project village level.
-The training will be as part of the Social Safeguards Training module to be given to all the implementers.
+The training will be as part of the Training modules to be developed and provided to all the implementers.
 The project will be developing and using newsletters and communication campaigns/products to create awareness on the GRM and SEP status.
 State Social Development Specialist shall ensure these trainings are designed and delivered to key stakeholders within 6(six) months of project effectiveness.

-8 Implementing Arrangement and Monitoring Mechanism
+Implementing Arrangement and Monitoring Mechanism